 Finance

-As digital images gain more and more importance in fintech, ML-based image recognition is starting to penetrate the financial sector as well.
 Face recognition is becoming a must-have security feature utilized in fintech apps, ATMs, and on-premise by major banks with branches all over the world.
 It’s reliable, non-intrusive, and fast, making it a hit with customers.

 Object recognition is combined with complex post-processing in solutions used for document processing and digitization.
-Another example is an app for travellers that allows users to identify foreign banknotes and quickly convert the amount on them into any other currency.
+Another example is an app for travelers that allows users to identify foreign banknotes and quickly convert the amount on them into any other currency.

 Retail